 (2) Each month, following the trading period, the untraded Operating Imbalance is credited to the Operating Imbalance Carryover.

-(3) Each month, one-twelfth (1/12) of the Operating Imbalance Carryover at the end of the prior month will be considered the first transaction for that CPG and will be debited to the Operating Imbalance Carryover.
-As long as it does not contribute to causing an OFO, a CPG may elect to clear its Operating Imbalance carryover by selecting the option to have a maximum of 5000 Dth be considered the first transaction during the month and debited to the Operating Imbalance.
+(3) Each month, one-twelfth (1/12) of the Operating Imbalance Carryover at the end of the prior month will be considered the first transaction for that CPG and will be debited to its Operating Imbalance Carryover.

+(4) A CPG may also make an annual election to clear each month its entire Operating Imbalance Carryover if it is less than 5,000 Dth, which will be considered the first transaction during the month and will set the Operating Imbalance Carryover to zero [prior to adjustments for the current month under (1) and (2) above].

 f.
 PG&E will continue to provide customers with information on the basic assumptions and methods used to develop demand forecasts for Core Procurement Groups.
 PG&E will also continue to assess and implement appropriate and cost-effective modifications to its forecasting processes, with the objective of reducing Operating Imbalances.